 Henning-Smith’s research focuses on aging, disability, housing and living arrangements, disparities in physical and mental health outcomes, access to care, and long-term services and supports.
 She is especially interested in making connections between the social determinants of health and policy interventions to improve the quality of lives of older adults and individuals with disabilities.
-She has worked as a research assistant for and an Interdisciplinary Fellow with the Minnesota Population Center, where she assisted with the production of the Integrated Health Interview Series, a harmonized version of the National Health Interview Series designed to make the data more accessible to inform research and policy.
-She currently works as a Research Associate with the Rural Health Research Center, at the University of Minnesota.
+Henning-Smith additionally serves as the Deputy Director of the University of Minnesota Rural Health Research Center, and Director of Graduate Studies for the School of Public Health Health Equity Minor.
+Her work has been widely cited in federal and state policy documents, as well as in national and international media outlets.

 In the News